Updated November 20th 2023

 This may be overkill for some areas that don’t get cold winters, but better be safe than sorry and just “flush” with a bit of antifreeze.

-Pro Tip #2: Do not leave your sewer line hooked up if at all possible, and instead only use it when you are dumping.
+- Pro Tip #2: Do not leave your sewer line hooked up if at all possible.
+Instead, only use it when you are dumping.
 While you can insulate it, it is just another possible freezing point!

-Pro tip #3: Wrap your dump tank valves close and wrapped in insulation when not using them if they are exposed to the elements
+- Pro Tip #3: Keep your dump tank valves close and wrapped in insulation when not using them if they’re exposed to the elements

 Full disclosure, you can get this product cheaper at Walmart or maybe your local hardware store.
 Usually, Amazon has the best prices, but not always!

 Recommendation: RecPro RV Antifreeze